xcp-ng/xcp-ng-org/docs/install.md

 ![](https://xcp-ng.org/assets/img/screenshots/install1.png)

 :::warning
 NEVER switch from UEFI to BIOS (or vice-versa) **after** you installed XCP-ng.
-Stick to a mode you choose during the install.
+Stick to the mode that you chose during the install.
 :::

 #### 2. Language selection